blinksocks/blinksocks/docs/development/custom-preset/README.md

 **this.readProperty(presetName, propertyName)**

-Direclty read a property from other presets, this is useful when your logic have to depend on other presets.
+Directly read a property from other presets, this is useful when your logic have to depend on other presets.

+**this.getStore()**

+Returns the store you modified in or returned from `onCache(params, store)`.